 Race, Identity & Belonging

-Building on this foundation, my dissertation will explore the unique experiences of Multiracial women as they navigate multiple racial identities across diverse contexts.
-Using a mixed-methods approach that includes qualitative interviews, quantitative surveys, experiments, and social network analysis, I aim to understand how identity integration influences psychological well-being and outcomes in academic, professional, and social settings.
-By examining the intersections of race, gender, and identity, this research seeks to illuminate the complexities of Multiracial women's experiences and their strategies for managing identity challenges.
+Finally, my dissertation research will explore an important and understudied topic: physical and mental health disparities among U.S. Multiracial women.
+By examining the intersections of race, gender, and social identity at large (e.g., class, sexuality, LGBTQ+ status), this research seeks to illuminate the complexities of Multiracial women's experiences and their strategies for managing identity challenges.
 My dissertation will also integrate critical theories and experimental methods to provide deeper insights into these dynamics, contributing to theoretical frameworks on identity and enhancing our understanding of diverse U.S. populations.
 The findings are expected to inform future research on the interplay of race, gender, and identity in shaping psychological experiences and outcomes.